roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Enable GPU sharing.md

     3/14 (21%)
     ```

+    The output shows that the total GPU memory of the cn-beijing.192.168.1.105 node is 14 GB and 3 GB of GPU memory is allocated.

-You can use one of the following methods to check whether cGPU has isolated the GPU memory that is allocated to different containers:
+You can use the following method to check whether cGPU has isolated the GPU memory that is allocated to different containers:

--   Run the following command to view the log data of the application that is deployed in Step 2.
+-   Run the following command to view the log of the application that is deployed in Step 2.

     You can check whether GPU memory is isolated by cGPU based on the log data.